 Video parameter set extension semantics

-avc_base_layer_flag equal to 1 specifies that the base layer conforms to Rec.
-ITU-T H.264 | ISO/IEC 14496-10. avc_base_layer_flag equal to 0 specifies that the base layer conforms to this Specification.

-When avc_base_layer_flag is equal to 1, in the Rec.
-ITU-T H.264 | ISO/IEC 14496-10 conforming base layer, after applying the Rec.
-ITU-T H.264 | ISO/IEC 14496-10 decoding process for reference picture lists construction the output reference picture lists refPicList0 and refPicList1 (when applicable) does not contain any pictures for which the TemporalId is greater than TemporalId of the coded picture.
-All sub-bitstreams of the Rec.
-ITU-T H.264 | ISO/IEC 14496-10 conforming base layer, that can be derived using the sub-bitstream extraction process as specified in Rec.
-ITUT H.264 | ISO/IEC 14496-10 subclause G.8.8.1 with any value for temporal_id as the input shall result in a set of CVSs, with each CVS conforming to one or more of the profiles specified in Rec.
-ITUT H.264 | ISO/IEC 14496-10 Annexes A, G and H.

 vps_vui_present_flag equal to 1 specifies that the vps_vui( ) syntax structure is present in the VPS. vps_vui_present_flag equal to 0 specifies that the vps_vui( ) syntax structure is not present in the VPS.

 vps_vui_offset specifies the byte offset, starting from the beginning of the VPS NAL unit, of the set of fixed-length coded information starting from bit_rate_present_vps_flag, when present, in the VPS NAL unit.
 When present, emulation prevention bytes that appear in the VPS NAL unit are counted for purposes of byte offset identification.